Kry73/PatternAnalysis-2025/recognition/GFNet-s4979971/README.md

 ```

 ### dataset.py
 In this file, the datasets are loaded and data augmentations are applied for GFnet training on ADNI AD/NC dataset.
+It also stores ADNIDatasetWithScanID class

+### Data Augmentation
 In the medical domain, data augmentation is important in improving a model robustness, especially in the case of low volume of datasets due to privacy issue or rarity of diseases.
 In this case, the size of the dataset is moderate, and thus appropriate data augmentation is needed to increase the effective variability of the training data, reduce overfitting and improve the model's generalisation to unseen MRI scans.

 **Training**\